sgf14/java-maven-notes/java-maven-notes/web/notes/README_githubProjectSetup.md

 	Convention I have been using recently is to make a git subfolder with the same name You would not typically put the project in the base git directory. (there is already custSuptMaven) setup that way If I had known at the time, I would have put it in a subfolder, like all the ones I did subsequently.
-	Iff they are the same you w
+	If they are the same you will have 2 subsequent folders of the same name, but that is ok.  you can better manage multiple projects by having them as subfolders under the main git folder.  as I have learned the hard way after initially and mistekenly putting different project at the root git folder.